 Censored content in Iran includes information that relates to women’s rights, democracy or freedom of speech.

-- Social censorship is applied in Saudi Arabia, Sudan, China, Yemen, Oman, North Korea and Pakistan.
-Less repressive social censorship is also applied in following countries: Australia, Brazil, Argentina, Peru, Colombia, USA, Canada, Italy, Spain, Germany, UK, Norway, and Sweden.
+- Social censorship is applied in Saudi Arabia, Sudan, China, Yemen, Oman, North Korea, and Pakistan.
+Less repressive social censorship is also applied in the following countries: Australia, Brazil, Argentina, Peru, Colombia, USA, Canada, Italy, Spain, Germany, UK, Norway, and Sweden.

 Kazakhstan has recently introduced a new law on the Internet to regulate forums, chats, blogs.

 US content isn’t filtered although the laws are forbidding spamming and online gambling.

 Only e tiny proportion of Cuba’s population is allowed to use the Internet at home.
 Ordinary citizens must use Internet cafes for accessing the Internet and these ones have snooping software installed.

 - Security censorship is applied in China, Pakistan, Thailand, Bangladesh, India, Iran, Saudi Arabia, Ethiopia, Tunisia, and Morocco.